Drosera: Leaves and carnivory

 A further type of (mostly strong red and yellow) leaf coloration has recently been discovered in a few Australian species (D. hartmeyerorum, D. indica).
 Their function is not known yet, although they may help in attracting prey.

 The leaf morphology of the species within the genus is extremely varied, ranging from the sessile ovate leaves of D. erythrorhiza to the bipinnately divided acicular leaves of D. binata.
+The leaves of some Western Australian species are very small, down to a leafblade or lamina of just 1 mm diameter in the instance of Drosera occidentalis.

 While the exact physiological mechanism of the sundew's carnivorous response is not yet known, some studies have begun to shed light on how the plant is able to move in response to mechanical and chemical stimulation to envelop and digest prey.
-Individual tentacles, when mechanically stimulated, fire action potentials that terminate near the base of the tentacle, resulting in rapid movement of the tentacle towards the center of the leaf.
-This response is more prominent when marginal tentacles further away from the leaf center are stimulated.
+Individual tentacles, when mechanically stimulated, fire action potentials that terminate near the base of the tentacle, resulting in rapid movement of the tentacle towards the centre of the leaf.
+This response is more prominent when marginal tentacles further away from the leaf centre are stimulated.
 The tentacle movement response is achieved through auxin-mediated acid growth.
 When action potentials reach their target cells, the plant hormone auxin causes protons (H+ ions) to be pumped out of the plasma membrane into the cell wall, thereby reducing the pH and making the cell wall more acidic.
 The resulting reduction in pH causes the relaxation of the cell wall protein, expansin, and allows for an increase in cell volume via osmosis and turgor.
-As a result of differential cell growth rates, the sundew tentacles are able to achieve movement towards prey and the leaf center through the bending caused by expanding cells.
-Among some drosera species, a second bending response occurs in which non-local, distant tentacles bend towards prey as well as the bending of the entire leaf blade to maximize contact with prey.
-While mechanical stimulation is sufficient to achieve a localized tentacle bend response, both mechanical and chemical stimuli are required for the secondary bending response to occur.
+As a result of differential cell growth rates, the sundew tentacles are able to achieve movement towards prey and the leaf centre through the bending caused by expanding cells.
+Among some Drosera species, a second bending response occurs in which non-local, distant tentacles bend towards prey as well as the bending of the entire leaf blade to maximise contact with prey.
+While mechanical stimulation is sufficient to achieve a localised tentacle bend response, both mechanical and chemical stimuli are required for the secondary bending response to occur.